-The Australia Independent Film Festival was founded in February 2018 by Brisbane filmmakers Richard Lawton and Jeremy Rigby.
+The Australia Independent Film Festival is an Australian film festival that was founded in February 2018 by Brisbane filmmakers Richard Lawton and Jeremy Rigby.
 They had a shared dream of creating a film festival built on trust, openness and communication that would showcase and celebrate the very best in independent cinema from around the world.

 Known as “the festival where stars shine,” the Australia Independent Film Festival has become one of Australia's premiere short film festivals.
 AIFF celebrates the very best of Queensland, Australian and International short films, animations, documentaries and experimental film.
 The home of Inde film is in the heart of Brisbane Australia.

 The Australia Independent Film Festival proudly acknowledge the First Peoples – the Traditional Owners of the lands where we live and work, and we recognize their continuing connection to land, water and community.
 We pay respect to Elders – past, present and emerging – and acknowledge the important role Aboriginal Peoples and Torres Strait Islanders continue to play within the film industry and our community.
 We are an inclusive festival that encourage and support entries from people of all races, beliefs, and backgrounds.